WDC backs West African artisanal miners’ bid to embrace KP

 WDC executive director Elodie Daguzan said the MRU efforts will assist artisanal diamond miners gain better access to the legitimate diamond supply chain, while receiving fair value for their work.

-“Regional initiatives that are designed to enhance the implementation of the KPCS should focus on allowing these communities to optimize the benefits they receive from their hard work, and their countries realizing the full potential of their natural resources,” he said.
+“Regional initiatives that are designed to enhance the implementation of the KPCS should focus on allowing these communities to optimize the benefits they receive from their hard work, and their countries realizing the full potential of their natural resources,” she said.

 “These include preventing the smuggling of goods across borders, better transparency and enhanced methods for monitoring the extraction and movement of diamonds, and improvements in the capacity to properly evaluate mineral output.”